 Reasons You Can Be Denied

-Patients may be denied or not approved for gastric sleeve surgery depending on the requirements by the hospital, surgeon, or insurance provider.
-Reasons that may be denied can include but are not limited to:
+Patients may be denied gastric sleeve surgery depending on the requirements of the hospital, surgeon, or insurance provider.
+Reasons can include but are not limited to:

 - BMI is too low

-- BMI is too high (need to lose weight before getting sleeved)
+- BMI is too high and may need to lose weight before getting sleeved

 - Age is under 18 or over 65